mattblovell/kodi_panel/README.rst

 All that was necessary was to find a GPIO pin that was free to use an an input.
 For my Odroid C4 board, that turned out to be GPIO19, otherwise known as Pin Number 35.
+On the RPi3, GPIO16 (physical Pin 36) worked.

 The following block of code in ``kodi_panel.py`` is qualified by a USE_TOUCH boolean that is set to True at the start of the script.
 If you are *not*